 3) Stephan is even fighting still-nonexistent reforms.
 The Union-Tribune reported that, as part of plea deal negotiations, Stephan’s office is asking some defendants to forfeit their right to seek a revised sentence based on hypothetical future reforms, even if those are intended to modify past sentences.
 Assistant DA David Greenberg, who is quoted in each of the articles linked here, defended this waiver in the name of “truth in sentencing.”

-Democratic Governor David Ige vetoed bills reforming Hawaii’s criminal legal system.
-Among other proposals, he killed a measure to restrict civil asset forfeiture and another measure for terminally ill incarcerated people to be eligible for medical release.
+Democratic Governor David Ige vetoed bills reforming Hawaii’s criminal legal system, including a measure to restrict civil asset forfeiture.
 Mitch Roth, the Hawaii County prosecutor, and Keith Kaneshiro, the Honolulu County prosecutor, urged these vetoes; Roth said he “doesn’t know of a single case” in which asset forfeiture has been abused.
 “There’s longstanding deference to police and law enforcement in our state,” said Mandy Fernandes, policy director of the ACLU of Hawaii.
-However, Justin Kollar, the prosecutor of Kauai County, voiced support for reform.
+But Justin Kollar, the prosecutor of Kauai County, voiced support for reform.
 Read more in the Political Report.

 In legalizing hemp this year, Texas distinguished it from marijuana based on THC concentration: If a product has more than 0.3 percent THC, it is defined as marijuana and is illegal.
 But an unintended consequence is that marijuana cases now require knowing a product’s THC level, and many DAs say they lack the resources and capacity to make this determination.
 The DA’s statewide association echoed their warning.